 As a social worker by background, I am trained to use a strengths-based, person-in-environment approach.
 Put simply - by the time most folks get to therapy, the weight of whatever is "wrong" can feel so suffocating that they forget or ignore that SOME things are still "right!"
 The strengths-based approach helps redirect people to start from existing strengths and build new skills from there, rather than to dwell on the deficits they have.

-Dialectics refers to the concept that two opposite things can both be true.
+Dialectics refers to the concept that two opposite things can both be true simultaneously.
 Dialectical Behavior Therapy (DBT) is a kind of talk therapy that helps people manage strong emotions and improve relationships.
 DBT focuses on four key skill areas: mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness.
-DBT helps people accept themselves as they are while also working to change what’s not working.
+DBT helps people accept themselves as they are while also working to change what’s not serving them well.
 That balance — between acceptance and change — is what makes DBT so powerful and practical.

 July 10, 2025